Misisisisi/Misisisisi/README.md

 ### Hi there 👋

 - ✨ Hi!
 I'm @Misisisisi
+- 🌱 I’m learning Java.
 - 💻 I’m currently working on "Charity".
-- 🌱 I’m currently learning Java.
 - 🌷 I’m looking for job as a Junior Java Developer in Cracow.
 - 📫 How to reach me: aniazajac8@gmail.com or https://www.linkedin.com/in/zajacann/